-OVERVIEW: The John and Anne Duffy Foundation does not delineate which areas of global development it funds, but it appears to prioritize poverty alleviation efforts around the world.
+OVERVIEW: The John and Anne Duffy Foundation does not specify which areas of global development it funds, but it appears to prioritize poverty alleviation efforts around the world.

 IP TAKE: Duffy’s overall grantmaking is community-focused.
-Grantseekers that highlight how their work will directly benefit local communities may have a better chance.
+Grantseekers that highlight how their work directly benefits local communities may have a better chance at obtaining funding.

 PROFILE: Based in Tucson, Arizona, the John and Anne Duffy Foundation focuses its international grantmaking on children and families living in poverty around the world.
 This is a small family foundation that awards modest sized grants to large international development organizations and a few global health groups.